yzernik/guides/ubuntu/thundroid_full.md

 * Internal hard disk: 500 GB or more, SATA, 3.5" hdd, or 2.5" hdd/ssd
 * Network RJ45 cable

 Assembly is easy, just enter the hard disk and fix it with the the screws included with your Odroid.
-If you ordered the plastic case, just slide it over the metal body.
+If you ordered the plastic case, slide it over the metal body.

 ### Installing the operating system